Biography for Laura Starks

 Groups to which she has spoken, usually for members' professional education credit, include COPAS (Council of Petroleum Accountants Societies), Dallas Association of Financial Professionals, DFW Institute of Management Accountants, Investment Network, PMI (Project Management Institute), the University of Tulsa, and the University of Texas-Dallas.

-Starks has run thirteen half-marathons.
+Starks has run fifteen half-marathons.
 She served as development co-chair, investment oversight chair, and treasurer of the Friends of the Dallas Public Library, a fund-raising and advocacy group supporting Dallas' 28-branch civic library system.